Existence of equivariant models of spherical varieties and other G-varieties: Tate duality

 \textsc{Acknowledgements.} The authors are very grateful to Ronan Terpereau for a stimulating question; this article was written in response to his question.
-The authors are grateful to Boris Kunyavski\u\i, Lucy Moser-Jauslin, and Stephan Snegirov for helpful discussions.
+The authors are grateful to Ofer Gabber, David Harari, Boris Kunyavski\u\i, Lucy Moser-Jauslin, and Stephan Snegirov for helpful discussions.
 The authors thank Victor Petrov and Remy van Dobben de Bruyn for answering Borovoi's MathOverflow questions.
+We thank the referee for thorough refereeing the paper and numerous useful comments, which helped to improve the exposition.
+This article was revised during the visit of the first-named author to the Institut des Hautes \'Etudes Scientifiques (IHES) in the fall of 2019, and he is grateful to this institute for support and excellent working conditions.